bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/late-ancient-world.md

 ### 200
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Diophantus/">Diophantus of Alexandria</a>
-: A Greek mathematician, sometimes known as "the father of algebra", who is best known for his _Arithmetica_.
+: A Greek mathematician, sometimes known as "the father of algebra", who is best known for his "Arithmetica".
 This had an enormous influence on the development of [number theory][bookofproofs$62].

 ### 220
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Liu_Hui/">Liu Hui</a>